Search page for specific articles

 I advise interested collectors always do to research yourself, to view the object or to contact the seller / auction

-All prices are in Euro € and without Buyer’s Premium and subject to errors.
+The price is in Euro € and without Buyer’s Premium and subject to errors.

 Always check the auction site for the results.